Keeping warm and energy advice

 Stay in Touch

-- Keep an eye on your neighbours or relatives: make sure they are safe, warm and well.
+- Look out for your neighbours or relatives (by phone, social media etc): make sure they are safe, warm and well.

 - Keep a list of useful numbers and emergency contacts.
 If you have a power cut call 105, see the Power cut 105 website.
 They will put you through to your local network operator who can give you help and advice.